Muhammad-Mohsen/vsc-minimalist-theme/README.md

 # VSCode Minimalist Theme

-A minimalist dark theme for VSCode.
+A bunch of minimalist dark theme for VSCode.
 Mostly based on the `Dark Modern` theme, but with a few tweaks:
 - No drop shadows: menus and popups have no drop shadows.
 - Consistent color palette.
 For example:
 	- The Activity Bar active indicator is white.
 	- Active tab and editor have the same background color.

-- 3 variants

 ## Screenshots
 ### Minimalist